Graz is like having good wine: it will wake up your senses and, right after the first sip, you will want more.

 Where to stay in Graz for a memorable trip

-Apart from a comfy accommodation in Graz and energizing breakfast, the hotel also has a flower shop, a cafe next door, and the delicious Der Steirer restaurant around the corner.
+Apart from comfy accommodations in Graz and an energizing breakfast, the hotel also has a flower shop, a cafe next door, and the delicious Der Steirer restaurant around the corner.
 For those who want to discover things to do near Graz, the hotel has bicycles for rent.

 Feel the Austrian tradition on your skin